SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-04-ahmetem-making-a-telematic-concert-happen.md

 ## Live Streaming the Concert on YouTube

-We live-streamed the whole concert from Salen on MCT's YouTube channel.
+We live-streamed the whole concert from Salen on SMC's YouTube channel.
 We used the cameras and the streaming station in Salen.
 We had scheduled the concert beforehand and our stream reached around 387 people online.
 The recording can be seen [here](https://www.youtube.com/watch?v=IGkU3uVhr88).

 <figure>
    <img